akshar100/ashleshajs/README.md

 AshleshaJS
 =============

-NodeJS/Express based framework for building in-page modern web applications.
+NodeJS/Express based framework for building single modern web applications still providing incremental enhancements for those browsers which dont support Javascript.

+* Based on YUI3
+* Uses Twitter Bootstrap
 * MVC architecture at the backend and front end.
 * Write an API that seamlessly works on client as well as on server.
 No more redundant code.
 * Module based design.
 Write web pages as collection of self-contained modules.